nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Fluorescent:** Pertaining to or characterized by fluorescence, as is typical of fluorescent probes.

-### Expanded Definition and Usage\nFluorescent probes are crucial in the fields of biology, chemistry, and medicine for their ability to provide real-time, spatially resolved information about molecular and cellular processes.
+### Expanded Definition and Usage:
+Fluorescent probes are crucial in the fields of biology, chemistry, and medicine for their ability to provide real-time, spatially resolved information about molecular and cellular processes.
 Due to their diverse range of spectral properties and high sensitivity, these probes are particularly valuable in live-cell imaging, where they can track dynamic processes in real-time without significantly disturbing the biological system.
 In medical diagnostics, fluorescent probes aid in the early detection of diseases, such as cancer, by selectively binding to disease markers and allowing for precise imaging of pathological changes.